-Jack Shear, artist’s rendering (Artist: Tenebrous Kate)
+Jack Guignol, artist’s rendering (Artist: Tenebrous Kate)

 Ha!
 I used a Gothic novel generator for the title of this interview, it’s pretty cheesy, but I kind of love it anyway.
 As opposed to another one I picked out: The Bitter Vengeance of Professor Jack…which is maybe potentially slanderous?